tnsoftbear/flutter_currency_calculator/README.md

 Project structure is organized by the the ["feature first"](https://codewithandrea.com/articles/flutter-project-structure/) style.

-Each feature defines published API for inter-feature communication.
-It can be found in the facade class in `/lib/feature/<feature_name>/public/` folder.
-Features should not call each other directly, but only through the public API.

 Feature internal logic is located in the `/lib/feature/<feature_name>/internal/` folder.
 It is separated to ui, application, infrastructure and domain layers.
 See namespaces structure in folder tree view in the [lib/ tree](doc/lib_tree.md) document.